ICANN, Spamhaus and Digital Sovereignty: A History of Confini

 The Delicate Architecture of DNS and the Role of the Recorders in the Suspension of Dominions

 To fully understand the position of ICANN in the Spamhaus case, it is essential to enter the complex and stratified architecture of the Domain Name System (DNS), the invisible pillar on which the whole Internet is held.
 DNS is not a monolithic entity, but a hierarchical and distributed system that operates through different levels of authority.
-At the top is the Root Zone, which is ultimately managed by ICANN, which delegates the management of first-level domains (TLD, such as .com, .org, .net) to the registry.
+At the top is the Root Zone, which is ultimately managed by ICANN, which delegates first-level domain management (TLD, such as .com, .org, .net) to the registry.
 These registry, in turn, authorize registrars, companies like Tucows, to sell and manage domain names on behalf of end users, registered users.
-The relationship between the register and the registrar is of a contractual nature: the registrar is the entity with which the owner of the domain has a direct relationship and that holds the administrative control of the domain.
+The relationship between the register and the registrar is of a contractual nature: the registrar is the entity with which the owner of the domain has a direct relationship and which holds the administrative control of the domain.
 It is this contractual relationship that gives the registrar the technical power and the practical authority to suspend or transfer a domain, in accordance with the policies established by the registry and ICANN, and with the applicable laws.
 When ICANN declared that he had no power to suspend Spamhaus. org, he was underlining that, while being the ultimate DNS coordinator, operating control over a specific domain falls on the registrar.
 In the case of Spamhaus, the registrar was Tucows, a Canadian company.
-This geographical detail was not insignificant; it made the application of an extremely problematic US court order.
+This geographical detail was not insignificant; it made the application of the order of an extremely problematic American court.
 An American court should have obtained the execution of the order in Canada, a notoriously complex and often unsuccessful process due to differences in legal systems and principles of international jurisdiction.
 The “passing the ball” at Tucows was not a mere expedient for ICANN, but a statement of how the system actually works, highlighting the decentralization of operational responsibility.
-If government agencies or tribunals could bypass this facility to order ICANN directly to suspend domains, a dangerous precedent would be created that would reduce DNS stability and predictability.
+If government agencies or tribunals could bypass this facility to order ICANN directly to suspend domains, it would create a dangerous precedent that would reduce DNS stability and predictability.
 Each jurisdiction could attempt to impose its own will, transforming the Internet into a mosaic of disconnected legal enclaves.
-The resilience of the Internet, largely, comes from this distributed architecture and from the clear (uncomplicated) sharing of responsibilities, which prevents a single failure point or a single authority to control or block the entire network.
+The resilience of the Internet, largely, derives from this distributed architecture and the clear (uncomplicated) sharing of responsibilities, which prevents a single failure point or a single authority from controlling or blocking the entire network.
 The episode then served as a reminder of the delicate institutional and technical engineering that protects the global openness and functionality of the network, and how every attempt to subvert it can have far-reaching consequences on its integrity.

 War at Spam: Evolution, Strategies and Blacklist Ethics